PennLINC/coding-interview/index.md

 This should take roughly 30 minutes and will require 10GB of space.
 Please let us know if your personal computing resources do not allow for this.

 Unzip the file once it is done downloading.
 You will see multiple netmats_* files.
 For example, netmats_3T_HCP1200_MSMAll_ICAd200_ts2.tar.gz.
 The 200 here refers to the shape of the matrix, which is the number of *brain regions*.
 We refer to this paramter as the *resolution*.
 Anyways, let's be sure to make this clear when we unzip; open up a blank python script to start writing your code.
+From here on out, everything should be in your python script, and we should be able to run it.

 ```python
 import os